rspieker/template-literal-table/README.md

 ```

 ### `create`
-The `table` and `empty` function should cover most scenarios, though sometimes one needs different filters applied to the records passed in.
-For this purpose the `create` function exists, it allows any number of filters to be specified, which will be applied _before_ the records are created from the values, meaning the filter functions will receive all values are argument.
+The `table` and `empty` function should cover most scenarios, though sometimes one needs different filters to be applied to the records passed in.
+For this purpose the `create` function exists, it allows any number of filters to be specified, which will be applied _before_ the records are created from the values, meaning the filter functions will receive all values as argument.

+The filter function signature is `(...cells: unknown[]) => boolean`

 ```js
 import { create } from 'template-literal-table';

 // if the fourth column contains a value that is not a divider we want it to be present const fourth = create((...values: unknown[]) => Boolean(values[3]) && !/^--+$/.test(String(values[3])) );
 const records = fourth`
 	one | two | three | four
 	----|-----|-------|------